snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 Color Sensor
 ------------

-The OpenMV detects the solid block color placed fully enclosed by the OpenMV camera.
+The OpenMV Cam detects a solid block color placed fully enclosed by the OpenMV camera.
 It then sends the data to a LEGO SPIKE Prime.
+There are 2 modes for the color sensor.

 ---------- MODE #1 ----------